Updated: Jul 15, 2022

 The No15 chest is different to a Bren chest (back of the line up in the photo below) being taller and wider and the Bren much more heavily built, the lid is remarkable for its steel band around its edges - armour plated indeed!
 The Bren chest is so heavy that is designed with thick rope carry handles housed on the chest ends for a two man lift.

 The No15 chest (middle two of the lineup in the photo above) is different to the C No7 rifle chest (front of the line up in the photos above) as it is taller to house the scope tin and spotting scope beneath the rifle, otherwise the chest is the same width and length.
-The C No 7 hasps and clasps have protective wooden surrounds.
+The C No 7 hasps and clasps have protective wooden surrounds and the lid is one board and does not have end caps per the SANo15.
 The Canadian chests seemed to have pioneered using cut down web rifle slings to make sturdy carry handles.
+The Canadian hinges are longer - allowing 4 attachment screws per leaf, typical Canadian production also uses Ferguson headed screws which have a unique drive broaching to allow both flat and star screw drivers.

 Some re-enactors I have known have spoken of converting one chest type to another - in reality they are different animals doing the same tasks.